jccuevas/cpp-docs.es-es/docs/standard-library/basic-string-class.md

 ### <a name="parameters"></a>Parámetros

-`_Ch` Carácter que se va a agregar al final de la cadena.
+*_Ch* el carácter que se va a agregarse al final de la cadena.

 ### <a name="remarks"></a>Comentarios